 I douse the fire and hide the shelter.
 I put him on my back so he won’t step on the wound.

 “Yer actin’ silly, Huck.
 I ain’t no invalid.”

 “Shut up and look out fer ‘gators,” I tell him as we slog through the swamp to the road.
 That gets his attention.

-Once out on the road, I flag down the first car.
+Once out on the road, I flag down a pickup.

 “Hey, mister, kin ya take us ta the campground.
-My brother’s cut his foot.”
+My brother’s cuts his foot.”

 “Stick ‘im in the back,” the man tells me.
 “And jump in front.”